tyrcho/fp-scala/funsets/README.md

 You will write your solutions by completing the stubs in the `FunSets.scala` file.

-Write your own tests!
-For this assignment, we don’t give you tests but instead the `FunSetSuite.scala` file contains hints on how to write your own tests for the assignment.

 ## Representation

 We will work with sets of integers.

 As an example to motivate our representation, how would you represent the set of all negative integers?
-You cannot list them all… one way would be so say: if you give me an integer, I can tell you whether it’s in the set or not: for `3`, I say ‘no’; for `-1`, I say `yes`.
+You cannot list them allâ€¦ one way would be so say: if you give me an integer, I can tell you whether itâ€™s in the set or not: for `3`, I say â€˜noâ€™; for `-1`, I say `yes`.

 Mathematically, we call the function which takes an integer as argument and which returns a boolean indicating whether the given integer belongs to a set, the _characteristic_ function of the set.
 For example, we can characterize the set of negative integers by the characteristic function `(x: Int) => x < 0`.